fid19/50-Days-Of-SQLi/README.md

 Hi!

-Join me as i go about exploring how to carry out SQL injections.
+Join me on my hacking journey!!!

-Some of you maybe beginners on this topic, but in no time
+Some of you maybe beginners, but in no time

 You'll become an expert-- maybe not an expert

 But with the knowledge you've acquired

-You should be able to detect and pentest sites
+You should be able to kinda destroy guys you hate --> Please don't try this

-With SQLi flaws

 Now i'm done with introduction,